pamelafox/lscache/README.md

 * * *

 ### lscache.setBucket
-Appends CACHE_PREFIX so lscache will partition data in to different buckets
+Appends CACHE_PREFIX so lscache will partition data in to different buckets.
 #### Arguments
 1. `bucket` (**string**)

+* * *

+### lscache.resetBucket
+Removes prefix from keys so that lscache no longer stores in a particular bucket.

 * * *